howlingpan/code-dot-org/README.md

-# Code.org
+# Letron

 [![Circle CI](https://circleci.com/gh/code-dot-org/code-dot-org/tree/staging.svg?style=svg)](https://circleci.com/gh/code-dot-org/code-dot-org/tree/staging)
 [![Coverage Status](https://codecov.io/gh/code-dot-org/code-dot-org/branch/staging/graph/badge.svg)](https://codecov.io/gh/code-dot-org/code-dot-org)

 Welcome!
-You've found the source code for [the Code.org website](https://code.org/) and [the Code Studio platform](https://studio.code.org/).
-Code.org is a non-profit dedicated to expanding access to computer science education.
-You can read more about our efforts at [code.org/about](https://code.org/about).
+You've found the source code for [the Letron website](https://letron.vip/) and [the Code Studio platform](https://studio.letron.vip/).
+Letron is a non-profit dedicated to expanding access to computer science education.
+You can read more about our efforts at [letron.vip/about](https://letron.vip/about).

 ## Quick start

 1. Follow our [setup guide](./SETUP.md) to configure your workstation.
 2. `rake build` to build the application if you have not done so already
 3. `bin/dashboard-server` to launch the development server.
-4. Open your browser to [http://localhost-studio.code.org:3000/](http://localhost-studio.code.org:3000/).
+4. Open your browser to [http://localhost-studio.letron.vip:3000/](http://localhost-studio.letron.vip:3000/).

 To see a list of all build commands, run `rake` from the repository root.